endofhome/clothing-store-angular.js/README.md

 ### Approach
 This application represents the frontend for an online clothing store.
 I decided to use AngularJS for this project.
 It is written test-first using TDD, tests are written/run using Jasmine, Karma and Protractor.

 As the focus was the frontend I decided against using a database for the initial prototype and instead used JSON for the shop inventory and available special offers.
+In order to have the store scale nicely on mobile and full size computer screens I used Twitter Bootstrap, primarily at this stage to scale images.

 I'm still finding my feet with both JavaScript and AngularJS so found that I was still learning as I was going.
 I'm glad to say that my knowledge of both is such that TDD is now realistically achievable, which is fantastic.
 I did come across a few blockers while writing the code for this challenge but they were all solved by a quick visit to Stack Overflow or basic web search.
+I focussed on writing short JavaScript methods and trying to adhere to the software craftsmanship principles I learned at Makers Academy.

 I didn't finish the user stories as I ran out of time, and there are some aspect of this project that I'm unhappy with.
 I plan to push some additional changes to a separate branch and when appropriate merge these to master.
 I have gone in to more detail about this at the bottom of the README.